 1. The App Store

 I know you’ve probably heard this one before, but it is a major factor.
 Apple started off the whole app store revolution for Android app store.
-There’s over 700,000 apps currently available on the Apple App store, while Android is nearing the 900,000 mark.
-But bear in mind, Androids figures are made up of multiple different markets and there is no one where you will find all 480,000 apps.
+There’s over 1.2 million apps currently available on the Apple App store, while Android is nearing the 1.3 million apps.
+But bear in mind, Androids figures are made up of multiple different markets and there is no one where you will find all 1.3 million apps.
 This is one of the things that gives the iPhone OS the advantage over Android.
 You will find a lot more of the bigger names and titles on the Apple app store than on the Android one and Apple apps tend to be a bit more stable than Androids due to Apple’s strict app approval procedure.devices, so they got a major head start over the rest.
 As a result their App store is a lot bigger than

-While the more recent builds of Android have become a lot more stable and reliable, they still don’t match iOS 6 or previous iPhone firmwares.
+While the more recent builds of Android have become a lot more stable and reliable, they still don’t match iOS 8 or previous iPhone firmwares.
 The iPhone operating system is just so solid and stable and reliable.
 It very rarely crashes or freezes up and it’s just straightforward.
 I find with Android that while it may be quicker at times, it tends to freeze up a lot more than the iPhone OS.
-Even with the most recent Froyo 2.2 edition of Android, it still freezes up on me and I know i’m not alone with this.
+Even with the most recent Android 5.0 Lollipop of Android, it still freezes up on me and I know i’m not alone with this.
 Android also seems to be plagued with error messages of failed processes which randomly pop up at the most inconvenient times.

 When it comes to media, the iPhone OS wins hands down.
 It’s not only the brilliant music application, easy podcast and video management, it’s also because of the iTunes store.
-Android has no music store as such, but users in the US & UK do have access to the Amazon Store , but have no way of getting TV shows or films.
 The iPhone eco-system with iTunes is just brilliant, even though some people find it a bit restrictive and want a bit more freedom.
 But in reality it is easily the best out there, with the biggest variety of music, films, tv shows and podcasts all readily available for download to your device.

 This is the one thing I really long for in Android.
 A decent music and video app with a proper method of syncing with my computer.
 Maybe this will come along in the future with Google Music?
 But for now we’ll just have to be patient.